Nevvyboi/InvestEase/README.md

-Here’s a clean **copy-paste-ready** README for your GitHub repo:

----

 # 💳 InvestEase — Modern Banking Dashboard

 A sleek, responsive web app that connects to the **Investec Sandbox API** 🏦, letting you: